Chetan496/certified-gcp-cloud-engineer/01-fundamentals/big-data-and-ml.md

 ## Google Cloud Big Data Services

-- They are serverless services, managed buy Google
+- They are serverless services, managed by Google
 - Services:
     - Cloud Dataproc (managed Hadoop):
         - Is an open-source framework for big data